 Lampreys are an ancient species and do not appear to have evolved at all in several million years.
 They have primitive features such as gill holes, rather than slits, and a mouth which is incapable of opening or closing.
-These unique feature make the lamprey very difficult to classify as they do not fit into any of the existing animal groups.
+These unique feature makes the lamprey very difficult to classify as they do not fit into any of the existing animal groups.

 Human Interactions with Lamprey

 Lampreys do not attack humans as they are adapted to attach themselves to cold-blooded fish and not warm-blooded mammals.
 Occasionally lamprey will attempt to attach themselves to a swimmer but they can be fairly easily removed, and would probably detach themselves anyway when the realise that they are not feeding on a fish.
 Swimmers in America’s Great Lakes appear to be the most commonly ‘attacked’ by lampreys.
-The famous Canadian long distance swimmer Marilyn Bell successfully swam the thirty-two mile width of Lake Ontario in 1954 when she was just sixteen years old.
-Along with strong winds, high waves and bad weather she listed attacks from lamprey which constantly attached themselves to her swimming suit and attempted to feed on her as one of the biggest challenges of the swim.
+The famous Canadian long-distance swimmer Marilyn Bell successfully swam the thirty-two mile width of Lake Ontario in 1954 when she was just sixteen years old.
+Along with strong winds, high waves and bad weather she listed attacks from lampreys which constantly attached themselves to her swimming suit and attempted to feed on her as one of the biggest challenges of the swim.

 Lamprey as a Fishing Bait

 Lamprey have long been used as a fishing bait in freshwater fishing.
 They are available frozen from tackle shops and online bait retailers and are popular for deadbaiting for large predatory freshwater species such as pike.
 Lamprey have yet to catch on as a mainstream sea fishing bait.
 However, anglers who have experimented with lamprey as a bait have reported that cod, bass and conger eels have all been caught on lamprey which was bought frozen.
 It could be the case that if more anglers used lamprey it could become an effective bait for a range of sea fish species.